dinezra11/Sudoku_Solver_CV/README.md

 ## How to run the program
 To run the program, please make sure that you have all of the necessary packages installed in your environment.
-All of the packages are listed in the file "requirements.txt", so you can simply install them with the command "pip install -r requirements.txt".
+All of the packages are listed in the file "requirements.txt", so you can simply install them with the command "pip install -r requirements.txt". <br>
 After everything is installed - run "main.py" script and the program will start.

 ## Using the program